stubbornmarlin3/acsh/README.md

 # Aidan's Custom Shell
 ---
-Making a custom shell for my CS456 Honors Project and to eventually be used in **AcOS**[^1] (A custom OS that I hope to start making as a personal project)
+Making a custom shell for my CS456 Honors Project and to eventually be used in **AcOS** (A custom OS that I hope to start making as a personal project)

 ## Planning
 ---